barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 Test readability and resilience tend to end up coupled.
 If your tests are hard to read, then there's a good chance they're fragile.

-If you're using a data store, be sure to blank the data on setup, not teardown, makes it easier tests crashing and never running teardown code, leaving your system in an inconsistent state.
+If you're using a data store in integration or acceptance tests, be sure to blank the data on setup, not teardown.
+If there's a crash midway through a test, then teardown never gets called and your system is in an inconsistent state.
+Blank during setup and you'll never have this problem.

 ### Writing a test, what order should I do it in?
 1. Write test name